liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 5. Select *email* as the notification transport.

-The figure below depicts the steps we took defining our notification:

 ![Figure 8.65: After editing the notification inside the Properties view, you can access the template editor by selecting the pencil icon.](../../images/kaleo-33.png)

-Now, click the pencil icon located beneath the green "plus" symbol.
-The FreeMarker template editor appears.
+Now open the Freemarker template editor by clicking the pencil icon beneath the green "plus" symbol.

 Insert FreeMarker code into the FreeMarker editor to specify your email notification template.
-We've provided an example code snippet of what an email notification looks like written in FreeMarker.
+We've provided an example email notification code snippet written in FreeMarker.

     <#assign comments = taskComments!"">
     <#assign portalURL = serviceContext.portalURL!"">